coinzway/bitcoind-integration-test-docker/README.md

 # Building

-Currently this image is build automatically on docker hub.
+Currently, this image is build automatically on docker hub.

 # Building locally